-- 702.103a Bestow represents a static ability that functions in any zone from which you could play the card it's on.
+702.103a Bestow represents a static ability that functions in any zone from which you could play the card it's on.
 "Bestow [cost]" means "As you cast this spell, you may choose to cast it bestowed.
 If you do, you pay [cost] rather than its mana cost."
-Casting a spell using its bestow ability follows the rules for paying alternative costs (see 601.2b and 601.2f-h). - 702.103b As a spell cast bestowed is put onto the stack, it becomes an Aura enchantment and gains enchant creature.
+Casting a spell using its bestow ability follows the rules for paying alternative costs (see 601.2b and 601.2f-h).

+- 702.103b As a spell cast bestowed is put onto the stack, it becomes an Aura enchantment and gains enchant creature.
 It is a bestowed Aura spell, and the permanent it becomes as it resolves will be a bestowed Aura.
-These effects last until the spell or the permanent it becomes ceases to be bestowed (see rules 702.103d-f).
+These effects last until the spell or the permanent it becomes ceases to be bestowed (see rules 702.103e-g).
 Because the spell is an Aura spell, its controller must choose a legal target for that spell as defined by its enchant creature ability and rule 601.2c.
-See also rule 303.4. - 702.103c When casting a spell bestowed, only its characteristics as modified by the bestow ability are evaluated to determine if it can be cast.
+See also rule 303.4. - 702.103c If a bestowed Aura spell is copied, the copy is also a bestowed Aura spell.
+Any rule that refers to a spell cast bestowed applies to the copy as well. - 702.103d When casting a spell bestowed, only its characteristics as modified by the bestow ability are evaluated to determine if it can be cast.